Chaf-Libraries/Ilum/README.md

 **Build**

-Ilum uses [xmake](https://xmake.io/#/) for cross-platform building.
+Ilum uses [xmake](https://xmake.io/#/) for building.
 You can compile the whole project by simply run command:

 ```shell
 xmake -y